Sunlight forced my eyes open.

 Maybe gay and straight guys really do think differently.
 If I were Isar, I definitely would’ve picked Metatron.

-Because my wings hadn’t fully recovered, I couldn’t pass directly through the clouds—I had to take the long stairway beneath the tower bridge instead.
-The angels who thrived in Sancta Faylea were all veterans, forged in fire and storms, so naturally, they were unfazed by most things.
-Even seeing a two-winged angel didn’t cause the kind of fuss it would down below.
+Since my wings hadn’t fully recovered, I couldn’t pass directly through the clouds and had to take the long stairway beneath the tower bridge instead.
+The angels who thrived in Sancta Faylia were all veterans, forged in fire and storms, so naturally, they were unfazed by seeing a two-winged angel up here.
 That made me feel a lot more at ease.

-“First Choice of the King of Angels — Mia’s Eyewear.”
+“First Choice of the Chancellor of Angels — Mia’s Eyewear.”

-And beneath it all—Metatron’s signature.
-Flourished and wild, like dragons in flight.
+And beneath it all, Metatron’s signature, Flourished and wild, dragons in flight.
 You wouldn’t even recognize it as writing unless you thought about it.

 The moment the shopkeeper noticed Sandalphon lingering nearby, his expression instantly turned warm and welcoming:

-“It’s this year’s limited edition in Sancta Faylea.
-Only three pairs exist in the entire realm—two here, and the other… well, we don’t need to say, you already know.
+“It’s this year’s limited edition in Sancta Faylia.
+Only three pairs exist in the entire realm.
+Two here, and the other… well, we needn’t say.
 But for Lord Sandalphon, we’d be honored to offer custom lenses for free, with a 10% discount on the frames.
 Just so you know, this pair of glasses costs more than two golden carriages and four celestial steeds.
-The difference is—you get to wear it on your nose.”
+The difference is: you get to wear it on your nose.”

 Sandalphon looked thoroughly unimpressed.